mhowlader/sd_p02/README.md

 Teslet is a Quizlet inspired project which revolves around duplicating Quizlet’s core functionality: logging in, creating, saving, and viewing sets.
 Team azrael will try to also implement various ways to expedite the process of set creation and reviewing sets, most notably autofill definitions and enabled pronunciation on terms/definitions.
 Using javascript, we will try to update a container in while reviewing sets to imitate flipping an index card.

 ### How To Procure Your Own API Keys:
-Our project utilizes various APIs, so the user needs a json file with the API keys formatted as such (the skeleton is provided under `/keys/<api_name>):
+Our project utilizes various APIs, so the user needs a json file with the API keys formatted as such (the skeleton is provided under `/keys/<api_name>`):

+FILE_NAME:
+MSAzureTTS API
+CONTENTS:
 ```
-FILE: MSAzureTTS API
-CONTENTS:xxxxxxxxxx
+APPID:xxxxxxxxxx
+KEY:xxxxxx
 ```
 This will be elaborated upon in the instructions.
 Just fetch your API keys for now.